Morad17/fe-product-assignment/react-product-card/README.md

 ### Useful resources

-- [https://usepastel.com/responsive-website-test](Responsive checker) - As well as inspector on chrome, this website checker was used to reaffirm the responsiveness on smaller screen sizes.
+- [Responsive devices checker](https://usepastel.com/responsive-website-test) - As well as inspector on chrome, this website checker was used to reaffirm the responsiveness on smaller screen sizes.

 ## Author